NguyenHieu-class/Ambulance/README.md

 4. After successful authentication you will be redirected to the admin dashboard at `/admin/dashboard`.

 The authenticated `User` object is stored in the HTTP session under the key `"sessionUser"`.

+## Lombok Setup

+This project relies on [Lombok](https://projectlombok.org/) for generating boilerplate code.
+Ensure your IDE has Lombok support enabled so that generated getters and other annotations work correctly during development.